Rajasri24/DataAnalysis_Excel-Dashboard/README.md

-# DataAnalysis_Excel-Dashboard
+#Interactive Sales and Profit Performance Dashboard (Microsoft Excel)
+##Project Objective:
-Developed a dynamic Sales and Profit Dashboard in Microsoft Excel using the Superstore dataset to track key business performance metrics Enabled real-time filtering and trend analysis to support data-driven decision-making through an automated and user-friendly reporting interface..
+To develop an interactive Excel-based Sales and Profit Dashboard using the Superstore dataset (2014–2017) to analyze business performance trends over multiple years across regions, categories, and customer segments.
+The dashboard enables year-wise comparison and real-time filtering through dynamic visualizations, supporting effective monitoring of sales growth and profitability for data-driven decision-making.